onchipuis/mriscvprog/README.md

 This worked for us, its very ugly and we promise to fix it as soon as possible.

+UPDATE 2:

+- run ./mRISCVtest1, then press RESET button on the board, then ctrl-c it.
+- run ./do.sh for some test programation.

+Now is easier to program this thing

 # DOCUMENTATION:

 Usage: mRISCVprog [OPTION...]
 FILE